 How does Boiling Steam work behind the scenes?
-What’s Gitea?
-There is not much point in talking about the CMS (Content Management System) we use (WordPress), because that would be a rather boring topic in itself… Rather, how does the small team behind our publication actually organize itself?
-And what tools do we use and how does Gitea fit into it?
+No, I’m not talking about the CMS (Content Management System) we use (Wordpress), because that would be a rather boring topic in itself… Rather, how does the small team behind our publication actually organize itself?
+And what tools do we use?

 The Key Setup: Offline First